alice01m/BugReports/README.md

 2. Click on the flag icon to switch the language

 **Expected result:**
-Clicking the flag icon should translate the entire website's content to the selected language, not redirect to a specific section.
+:white_check_mark: Clicking the flag icon should translate the entire website's content to the selected language, not redirect to a specific section.

 **Actual result:**
-Clicking the flag icon redirects to the “Info Turism” section without changing the website language.
+:x: Clicking the flag icon redirects to the “Info Turism” section without changing the website language.